XinyiShi1/STAT-433/nice-Readme.md

     ## 10          358                360
     ## # … with 336,766 more rows

-Look at the number of canceled flights per day.
+3.Look at the number of canceled flights per day.
 Is there a pattern?
 Is the proportion of canceled flights related to the average delay?
 Use multiple dyplr operations, all on one line, concluding with ggplot(aes(x= ,y=)) + geom_point()